spotify/missinglink/CONTRIBUTING.md

 As mentioned in the README, this project is very young and not mature yet.

-It was built during a Hack Week at Spotify to attempt to catch a certain type of depenency conflict with Maven projects that the authors had bad experiences with.
+It was built during a Hack Week at Spotify to attempt to catch a certain type of dependency conflict with Maven projects that the authors had bad experiences with.

 ## Submitting issues